NVIDIA/TransformerEngine/examples/jax/encoder/README.md

    GPU6    80-95,208-223   5
    GPU7    80-95,208-223   5
    ```

+4. It is recommended to set the environment variable `CUDA_DEVICE_ORDER` to `PCI_BUS_ID` before running the example with the affinity setting.
+Ensure device order alignment between CUDA runtime and `nvidia-smi`.
+Please refer to [CUDA Environment Variables](https://docs.nvidia.com/cuda/cuda-c-programming-guide/#cuda-environment-variables) for more details.

-4. `jax.distributed.initialize` must be called before any other JAX or Flax API, otherwise `jax.local_devices` will be incorrect. `jax.distributed.shutdown` should be the last API call.
+5. `jax.distributed.initialize` must be called before any other JAX or Flax API, otherwise `jax.local_devices` will be incorrect. `jax.distributed.shutdown` should be the last API call.

-5. The input tensor must be wrapped by `jax.make_array_from_single_device_arrays`.
+6. The input tensor must be wrapped by `jax.make_array_from_single_device_arrays`.
 Otherwise, the sharding will be incorrect.

 ### Run ###